ls1intum/Artemis/docs/user/exams/exam_participation_checker.rst

 .. note::
     For information regarding creating the exam, it's exercises and how to register students, please follow the instructions as described in :ref:`exam configuration <exam_creation_and_configuration>`.

 To use the Artemis Exam Participation Checker iPad application, additional setup before the exam is required.
-This includes:
+This includes the following tasks on the *Students* page:

-- upload images for the students.
+- uploading images for the students.
 This can be done via the |upload_images| button.
 An exemplatory file can be found here: :download:`pdf <instructor/example_upload_images.pdf>`.
-- setup the room and seating information via the bulk import.
+- setting up the room and seating information via the bulk import.

 .. note::
     To upload the images each student needs to have a matriculation number assigned.
 This is used to match the image with the according student.

 .. note::
-    Seats and rooms (only needed can currently only be assigned via the bulk import of students, by defining the seat and room in the ``CSV`` file.
+    Seats and rooms can currently only be assigned via the bulk import of students, by defining the seat and room in the ``CSV`` file.

 Download
 ========